 1. Be a legal resident of the United States.

-2. Education - The applicant must have earned one of the following:
+2. Education or Work Experience - The applicant must have earned one of the following:

-(a) an associate's, bachelor's, or master's degree from a qualified paralegal studies program (must consist of 10 semester credits, or the equivalent, of classroom instruction (consisting of live, real-time, or simultaneous broadcast via satellite or webinar); or
+(a) an associate's, bachelor's, or master's degree from a qualified paralegal studies program (consisting of at least 9 semester credits or 150 contact hours, or the equivalent, taken in a traditional classroom setting—live, real-time, or simultaneous broadcast via satellite or webinar); or

-2. an associate's or bachelor's degree in any discipline from any institution of post-secondary education that is accredited by an accrediting body recognized by the United States Department of Education (an accredited US institution), or an equivalent degree from a foreign educational institution if the degree is determined to be equivalent to a degree from an accredited US institution by an organization that is a member of the National Association of Credential Evaluation Services (NACES) or the Association of International Credentials Evaluators (AICE); or
+(b) a certificate from a qualified paralegal studies program (with at least 9 semester credits or 150 contact hours, or the equivalent, taken in a traditional classroom setting—live, real-time, or simultaneous broadcast via satellite or webinar) plus an associate's or bachelor's degree in any discipline from any institution of post-secondary education that is accredited by an accrediting body recognized by the United States Department of Education (an accredited US institution) or an equivalent degree from a foreign educational institution if the degree is determined to be equivalent to a degree from an accredited US institution by an organization that is a member of the National Association of Credential Evaluation Services (NACES) or the Association of International Credentials Evaluators (AICE); or

-(c) a juris doctorate degree from a law school accredited by the American Bar Association.
+(c) a juris doctorate degree from a law school accredited by the American Bar Association; or

 3. National Certification.
-If an applicant has obtained and thereafter maintains in active status at all times prior to application (i) the designation Certified Legal Assistant (CLA)/Certified Paralegal (CP) from the National Association of Legal Assistants; (ii) the designation PACE-Registered Paralegal (RP)/Certified Registered Paralegal (CRP) from the National Federation of Paralegal Associations; or (iii) another national paralegal credential approved by the board, the applicant is not required to satisfy the educational standard.
+If an applicant has obtained and thereafter maintains in active status at all times prior to application (i) the designation Certified Legal Assistant (CLA)/Certified Paralegal (CP) from the National Association of Legal Assistants; (ii) the designation PACE-Registered Paralegal (RP)/Certified Registered Paralegal (CRP) from the National Federation of Paralegal Associations; (iii) the designation of Professional Paralegal (PP) from the National Association for Legal Support Professionals; or (iv) another national paralegal credential approved by the board, the applicant is not required to satisfy the educational standard described in #2 above.